Blaenau Ffestiniog: Since 1945

 The remaining quarries served by the Rhiwbach Tramway closed in the 1950s and 1960s.
 Oakeley closed in 1970, with the loss of many jobs.
 The quarry re-opened in 1974 on a much smaller scale and continued to be worked until 2010.
 Maenofferen and Llechwedd continued, but Maenofferen finally closed in 1998.
 Llechwedd is still a working quarry, working the David Jones part of Maenofferen (level two-and-a-half).

 As the slate industry shrank, so did the population of the community of Ffestiniog, which fell to 4,875 in 2011.
-Tourism became the town's largest employer, with the development of Gloddfa Ganol in the Oakeley quarry and the Slate Caverns at Llechwedd quarry.
-The revived Ffestiniog Railway and the Llechwedd Slate Caverns remain popular attractions, as does the Antur Stiniog downhill mountain-biking centre and, more recently, the Zip World Titan zip-line site, which includes the Bounce Below slate-mine activity centre.
+Tourism became the town's largest employer, with the development of Gloddfa Ganol in the Oakeley quarry and the slate caverns at Llechwedd quarry.
+The revived Ffestiniog Railway and the slate caverns remain popular attractions, as does the Antur Stiniog downhill mountain-biking centre and, more recently, the Zip World Titan zip-line site, which includes the Bounce Below slate-mine activity centre.